mm80843/T3.5/docs/Benef/PBN__Benef_8.md

 ## Articles mentionning this Benefit

 * [Presence of SARS-Coronavirus-2 RNA in Sewage and Correlation with Reported COVID-19 Prevalence in the Early Stage of the Epidemic in The Netherlands](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_1.md)

+## Name of the Benefit

+Monitoring changes in SARS-CoV-2 RNA concentration in sewage can serve as a sensitive tool for detecting early signs of increasing virus circulation in the population